walexkino/Udagram-Cloudformation-Project--AWS/README.md

 # Udagram-Cloudformation-Project-AWS

-This project is about deploying web servers for a high-availability web app in two Availability zones using CloudFormation on AWS.
+This project is about deploying web servers for a high-availability web app in two Availability Zones using CloudFormation on AWS.

 ## Project Introduction